Skip to content

 Refer to the advice of the manufacturer for best temperature fragrance applications.
 To ensure that the wax molecules have sufficiently grown, bring it to a temperature greater than the melting point.

 This will fully encapsulate and capture any molecule of fragrances inside the wax.
-You should apply fragrances between 175- and 185-degrees Fahrenheit.
+You should apply fragrances between 175 and 185 degrees Fahrenheit.
 Before using scent oils, make sure the wax has been cleaned from the heat source.

 Adding Extra Oils & Butter To Candles